jadecobra/python_tdd_exercises/source/functions/functions_w_separation.rst

   - The order is reversed.
   - :ref:`I want better error messages<another way to write tests>`.

-* I change the order of the inputs in the :ref:`the return statement`
+* I change the order of the inputs in :ref:`the return statement`

   .. code-block:: python
     :lineno-start: 57